gery89/wallet-check/README.md

 ## Features

-- Verifies that the `.dat` file is readable and not corrupted.
+- Verifies all `.dat` files in the same folder and request is readable and not corrupted.
 - Extracts all addresses contained in the file.
 - Compares the extracted addresses against a CSV file to check for balances.
+- Extract hashcat hash.

 ## Usage